Kimberley Mead, LPC-S

 We have this idea that knowing the “why”, something we all seem to long to figure out, will free us.
 But how often have you said “I know that, but it doesn’t change how I feel.”
 Our experiences live in both our memories and in our body - we must learn to approach healing both logically and somatically.

 I don’t see you as broken, or a diagnosis and a collection of symptoms to treat, but as a complex person trying to uncover a path forward.
-For over a decade, I have dedicated myself to studying how we restore our connections, find movement, and achieve release from past pain.
+I’m dedicated to studying how the brain heals connection, finds movement, and releases past pain.
 I know how to help you dive deep without getting lost or overwhelmed.

 Therapy offers so much more than just coping skills.
 It offers a strong compassionate relationship and creates a safe space for self-exploration and understanding.
 I’ll welcome you with a warm, grounded presence.
 You’ll receive guidance, honest feedback, compassionate support, and a genuine desire to understand your world.
 I know how to sit quietly and hold space when you need to be heard, and I can bring raw honesty when needed, even dropping a well-placed cuss word to cut through the noise and get real.
 When needed, we may even discover some laughter to help navigate your heartache and find energy, ease, and yes, even peace.